eriktheswede/pushover-send/README.md

 ## Acknowledgments

-* Kudos to Chris Schalenborgh (https://github.com/cschalenborgh/) for creating the php-pushover project used in this script and to Styxit (https://github.com/styxit) for the inspiration
+* Thank you to Chris Schalenborgh (https://github.com/cschalenborgh/) for creating the php-pushover project used in this script and to Styxit (https://github.com/styxit) for the inspiration behind it.